 Business Cybersecurity Business Resilience Cyber Resilience Cyber Risk Management Operational Resilience Risk Management

-Cybersecurity Awareness Month: A Governance Preview
+Cybersecurity Awareness Month: A Governance Perspective

 The management of emerging risks due to digital transformation, including ordinary cyber risks, requires a risk-based approach to all organisational risks at the governance level, where awareness through risk monitoring and risk management policies can be applied and developed, implementing risk-management throughout the organisation as a process integrated into business processes, functions and services.

 • Resilience governance —Provides clear direction and defined roles, visibility into operational performance and risks, fosters collaboration, improves organisational efficiency, and, most importantly, supports accountability.
+Poor governance can lead to:

 • Effective Business Assessment—Supporting the initial phases of risk assessment and business impact analysis for true and thorough business risk operational awareness for control development and management, thereby improving and enhancing resilience.
+Inabilities in the initial phases reduce the organisation’s ability to capture risks that can affect the overall business resilience due to an incident, again causing grave business risks.

 Author